-Sarah Graham Kenan Scholar and Associate Professor of Operations
+Professor of Operations, Sarah Graham Kenan Scholar and Associate Dean of MBA Programs

 Chapel Hill, NC

 Adam Mersereau’s research interests are in data-driven dynamic optimization.
 Dr. Mersereau is particularly interested in settings where decisions are best made by integrating estimation and optimization, as opposed to the usual paradigm of estimating parameters first, then optimizing decisions based on the estimates.
 He addresses problems in retail operations management, revenue management, marketing optimization, and supply chain management.
 One of his recent research projects is to optimize the distribution of new articles at global fashion retailer Zara.